cconejov/UC3M_MultiAnalysis_Project_1/README.md

 ## rda
 --------

-* After wranglinf, this is the oficial dataset used in the project `rda/clinical_trial_complete.rda`
+* After wrangling, this is the oficial dataset used in the project `rda/clinical_trial_complete.rda`

 --------
 ## figure_output